OneRaynyDay/Medical-CNN/README.md

 To allow for image captioning using an RNN(LSTM) model that is attached to the end of a CNN.

 ## Milestones ##
 - Finished data io?
-Nope
+YES
 - Finished preprocessing?
 Nope
 - Finished implementing a naive net?
 Nope
 - Finished training the naive net?
 Nope